alanorth/go-away/README.md

   - name: standard-browser
     action: challenge
     settings:
-      challenges: [http-cookie-check, self-preload-link, self-meta-refresh, self-resource-load, js-pow-sha256]
+      challenges: [http-cookie-check, preload-link, meta-refresh, resource-load, js-pow-sha256]
     conditions:
       - '($is-generic-browser)'
 ```

 This rule has the user be checked against a backend, then attempts pass a few browser challenges.

-In this case the processing would stop at `self-meta-refresh` due to the behavior of earlier challenges (cookie check and preload link allow failing / continue due to being silent, while meta-refresh requires displaying a challenge page).
+In this case the processing would stop at `meta-refresh` due to the behavior of earlier challenges (cookie check and preload link allow failing / continue due to being silent, while meta-refresh requires displaying a challenge page).

-Any of these listed challenges being passed in the past will allow the client through, including non-offered `self-resource-load` and `js-pow-sha256`.
+Any of these listed challenges being passed in the past will allow the client through, including non-offered `resource-load` and `js-pow-sha256`.

 ### Non-Javascript challenges